usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 ## Transitioning to the Conversation

-The next online module will teach you how to survive a difficult conversation by identifying constructive approaches in a conversation, identifying useful tactics to react to problems, and recognizing common topics that can cause misalignment with acquisition strategies and Agile methodology.
+The next section will teach you how to survive a difficult conversation by identifying constructive approaches in a conversation, identifying useful tactics to react to problems, and recognizing common topics that can cause misalignment with acquisition strategies and Agile methodology.

 ---

 ## Difficult Conversations

-In this module, you will learn about the art of surviving a difficult conversation.
+In this section, you will learn about the art of surviving a difficult conversation.
 You have already practiced preparing for and having influence conversations, but what should you do when the conversation doesn’t go according to plan?
 Be it delivering bad news or attempting to persuade a peer to support your decision, we all struggle with having difficult conversations that may be out of our comfort zone.

-At the conclusion of this module, you will be able to:
+At the conclusion of this section, you will be able to:

 * Identify constructive approaches to hard conversations.
 * Identify useful tactics for how to react to problems.